gaogaotiantian/ColorFightAI/README.md

 * Golden cells worth 10 times as normal cells.

-* Your gold will accumulate 1 per second per golden cell you occupied.
+* Your gold will accumulate 0.5 per second per golden cell you occupied.
 The maximum gold is 100.

 * When your base cell is occupied by other players, one of your cells that's adjacent to it will become the base.
-If there's no adjacent cells that's occupied by you, the base will disappear.
+If there's no adjacent cells without a building that's occupied by you, the base will disappear.

 * If you lose all your bases, you will lose immediately.
 All your cells will become empty cells.

 * You can build a base on any cell that you occupy using 60 gold.
 Building a base takes 30s and each player can only have 3 bases.
 You can't build a base if you are currently building one.

-* Your energy will accumulate 1 per second per energy cell you occupied.
+* Your energy will accumulate 0.5 per second per energy cell you occupied.
 The maximum energy is 100.

 * The time to take a cell will be divided by (1 + energy/200).